 Events that occur after the statement of financial position date, but before the financial statements were available to be issued, must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the statement of financial position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the statement of financial position date require disclosure in the accompanying notes.
-Management evaluated the activity of the Organization through December 1, 2021 (the date the financial statements were available to be issued) and concluded that, outside of the event described in Note 7, no subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements.
+Management evaluated the activity of the Organization through March 15, 2023 (the date the financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements.

-Schedule of Expenditures of Federal Awards June 30, 2021
+Schedule of Expenditures of Federal Awards Year Ended June 30, 2022